Manage and administer team-managed projects

 Learn more about the difference between company-managed and team-managed projects.

-By default, anyone with product access to Jira Software can create a team-managed software project.
+By default, anyone with product access to Jira can create a team-managed software project.
 Unlike company-managed projects, team-managed projects don't share their configuration with any other project on your Jira site.
 And, you make updates without worrying about affecting other software projects on your Jira site.

 With team-managed software projects, anyone can manage their own work, their team’s work, and their working processes, without having to reach out to a Jira admin for help.